jina-ai/press-kit/README.md

 Visual branding, identity, color palette of Jina AI.
 You can use them in post, news, tweets, events.

+## Company Info

+Jina AI Limited is a Neural Search Company.
+We provide the cloud-native neural search solution powered by state-of-the-art AI and deep learning.
+We are hiring talents all over the world to build the next neural search eco-system in open-source.

+- Name: Jina AI Limited
+- Founded in Feb., 2020
+- Type: Venture-backed, 2M USD at the seed round
+- Office: Beijing, Berlin
+- Contact: hello@jina.ai
+- Press: press@jina.ai

 ## Company logo

 Representing the group companies including Jina AI Limited (HK), Jina AI (Beijing) Limited , Beijing Jina Technology Limited, Jina AI GmbH.